 Zakir said Whatmore remains in contention for the job.

 “You don’t need to have the CVs of top coaches like Whatmore or Greg Chappell.
-Their credentials are known to everybody,”
+Their credentials are known to everybody,”he added.

 However, Zakir rejected reports that Whatmore has recently shown an interest in coaching Pakistan.